 - Taking a lead role in applying the knowledge, expertise and leading edge resources available from within the consortium to the challenges faced by industry;

 - Providing access routes to consortium resources for other research institutions in the region and elsewhere to enable or expand local computational research activities;

 - Fostering an environment of collaboration where computationally enabled research projects can be co-developed and executed within the consortium partners, across the region and the UK.

-As of December 2012, e-Infrastructure south has invested £3.7M of EPSRC targeted funding to provide two distinctive HPC resources, focused around traditional HPC cluster computing (IRIDIS) and around "novel" GPU based computing (Emerald).
+The CfI was established through an investment of £3.7M of EPSRC funds to provide two distinctive HPC resources, focused around traditional HPC cluster computing (IRIDIS) and "novel" GPU based computing (Emerald).

 In addition to providing raw compute power and underpinning collaboration the Centre has also brought together world class best with best expertise to drive forward research capability via HPC code development.
 Early fruit of this has been the collaboration between Dr Serge Guillas (UCL) and Prof. Mike Giles (Oxford) in re-writing the VOLNA tsunami modelling code used by Dr Guillas' group to take full advantage of EMERALD.

 Please see out case study section for further information on the above and more.